ValerieNguy/cse15l-lab-reports/Lab-Report-4-folder/lab-report-4-week-8.md

 (used the same test for my repository and reviewed repository because the expected output is the same)
 ![Test for snippet 2](test2.PNG)

-Expected Output From Snippet #2 According to VSCode Preview:
+Expected Output From Snippet #2 According to CommonMark Demo Site:
 `[a.com, a.com(()), example.com]`

 Output From Test For My Repository: